jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

     res0: List[Boolean] = List(true, false, true, true, true, true, true, true, true, true)

 Cool.
 Now I want to measure the probability that a random variable will take on certain values.
-This is easy to do empirically by pulling 10,000 sample values and counting how often the values satisfy the given predicate.
+This is easy to do empirically by pulling 10,000 sample values and counting how many of the values satisfy the given predicate.

 {% highlight scala %}